christianmlong/personal/content/twisted_on_windows.md

     (Example) C:\Users\Me

 When a virtualenv is activated, it looks for installed Python packages in its own site-packages directory `C:\PythonEnvs\Example\Lib\site-packages`, instead of looking in the system wide site-packages directory `C:\Python27\Lib\site-packages`.
 Note that we don't need to be in the virtualenv directory for it to be active.

 The [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/) project is full of useful shortcuts for working with virtualenvs.
-[This version](https://github.com/christianmlong/virtualenvwrapper-win) works on Windows with the latest version of virtualenv.
 For simplicity, I will be using only virtualenv, and not virtualenvwrapper, in this writeup.
+However, if you're interested in setting up virtualenvwrapper, [this patched version](https://github.com/christianmlong/virtualenvwrapper-win) works on Windows with the latest version of virtualenv.

 #### <a name="install_into_venv"></a> Install dependencies in to the virtual environment

 With the virtuaenv activated, install the `wheel` package, and upgrade `setuptools`.